 10. Onam

 So, what's the delay?
-If you're wondering what are the things to do in Kerala or wish to witness these events live, then plan your trip to India during the festival of Onam.
+If you're wondering about the best things to do in Kerala or wish to witness these events live, then plan your trip to India during the festival of Onam.
 However, in order to avoid any rushes, travelers are advised to plan their trips well in advance since this is usually the time when the flights are full.

 Suggested Read: Places to Visit in Kerala: An Enchanting Journey to the God’s Own Country